kvnang/frkennyang/src/posts/What Make Catholic Schools Catholic?/index.md

 Indeed, I am saddened by the fact that many Catholic schools do not live up to their name.
 Not only are there ‘nominal Catholics’ around; there are also ‘nominal Catholic schools.’
 The following words of a twentieth-century saint drive this point home:

 > I must confess that I do not like the expressions ‘Catholic schools,’ ‘Church schools,’ etc., even though I respect those who think differently.
 I prefer to see things distinguished by their results and not by their names.
 A school is truly Christian when it strives for excellence, and gives a complete education—which includes Christian ideals—at the same time respecting personal freedom and earnestly furthering social justice.
-If this is accomplished, then the name is of little importance.”
+If this is accomplished, then the name is of little importance.
 >
 > — St. Josemaría, [_Conversations_, no. 81](https://www.escrivaworks.org/book/conversations-chapter-6.htm)